-(1) For STI purposes, EBIT is defined as earnings from Continuing Operations before interest, tax and individually significant items

-(2) For STI purposes, RONA is defined as EBIT / Net operating assets.
+- $(1) \quad \text{For STI purposes, EBIT is defined as earnings from Continuing Operations before interest, tax and individually significant items}\\$ - (2) For STI purposes, RONA is defined as EBIT/Net operating assets.
 Net operating assets is defined as rolling 12-month average assets including net property, plant and equipment; intangibles at NBV; current and non-current investments in associates at current carrying value; trade working capital; non-trade working capital excluding environmental provisions.

-LTI 5.4 Payment vehicle Performance rights.
-Opportunity (face CEO: 215% of FAR grant at face value. value) Other Executives: 120% of FAR grant a stralia opportunities are referenced to base salary only.
-The actual number of performance rights issued to each Executive was determined by dividing their respective grant values by the five-day VWAP of Orica shares following the announcement of Orica's FY2019 annual results (\$23.80).
-Performance period Performance is measured over three fin ancial years (FY2020, FY2021 and FY2022).
-Performance measure e RONA (1) - calculated as annual EBIT (2) /i average basis over three financial years rolling 12-month Net Operating Assets (calculated on an Targets and vesting schedule The FY2020 vesting schedule for the R0 ONA performance measure is as follows: Average RONA over 3 years % of Rights vesting Below 13.4% No vesting At 13.4% 30% of rights vest Between 13.4% and 14.5% Straight line vesting between 30% and 60% of rights vest At 14.5% 60% of rights vest Between 14.5% and 15.5% Straight line vesting between 60% and 100% of rights vest At or above 15.5% 100% of rights vest Orica's Corporate Plan and Transformat tations for returns through the current industry / market cycle, tion Program.
-For the FY2020-22 LTI grant, the RONA has again been set to reflect the achievement of RONA shareholders. line with 2 nd quartile of EBIT growth rate over the preceding three to five years.
-T ver EBIT growth rates over the plan period that are at least in s achieved by ASX100 Industrials and Materials companies of achieve target or above-target vesting for this grant, that is significantly above the Board's view of underlying LTI plan.
-The requirement to recognise Assets leading to a lower RONA on a co ered when setting the vesting schedule for the FY2020-22 leases on the balance sheet results in higher Net Operating omparative basis.
-On a like for like basis if the impact of ange for the FY2020-22 LTI is set at a performance level Holding locks Following the three-year performance pr and are subject to a further two-year hol dealing in those shares.
-The holding loc alignment with shareholders.
-Disposal re eriod, vested performance rights are converted into shares lding lock during which time Executives are restricted from k is designed to support an owner's mindset and provide estrictions may be lifted where an Executive is required to m the vesting of performance share rights (typically applies to Access to dividends vidends on unvested performance rights during the three- Executives are entitled to receive dividends during the twoyear holding lock.
+7 LTI Payment vehicle Performance rights.
+Opportunity CEO: 215% of FAR grant at face value. (face value) Other Executives: 120% of FAR grant at face value.
+For Executive KMP based outside of Australia opportu • • nch Executive was determined by dividing their respective grant values nouncement of Orica's FY2019 annual results (\$23.80).
+Performance period Performance is measured over three financial years (F Y2020, FY2021 and FY2022).
+Performance measure $RONA^{(1)}$ - calculated as annual $EBIT^{(2)}$ /rolling 12-mont financial years). th Net Operating Assets (calculated on an average basis over three Targets and vesting schedule The FY2020 vesting schedule for the RONA performance measure is as follows: Average RONA over 3 years % of Rights vesting Below 13.4% No vesting At 13.4% 30% of rights vest Between 13.4% and 14.5% Straight line vesting between 30% and 60% of rights vest At 14.5% 60% of rights vest Between 14.5% and 15.5% Straight line vesting between 60% and 100% of rights ves At or above 15.5% 100% of rights vest RONA targets reflect the Board's expectations for returns through the current industry/market cycle, Orica's Corporate Plan and Transformation Program.
+For the FY2020-22 LTI grant, the RONA required for maximum (stretch) vesting has again been set to reflect the achievement of RONA levels that generate long-term value for shareholders.
+To achieve this, management must deliver EBIT growth rates over the plan period that are at least in line with 2nd qua EBIT growth rates achieved by ASX100 Industrials and Materials companies over the preceding three to five years.
+To a target or above-target vesting for this grant, management must deliver EBIT growth that is significantly above the Boa view of underlying explosives market growth. to recognise leases on the balance sheet results in high ing the vesting schedule for the FY2020-22 LTI plan.
+The requirement her Net Operating Assets leading to a lower RONA on a comparative excluded, the RONA target range for the FY2020-22 LTI is set at a Holding locks further two-year holding lock during which time Exec designed to support an owner's mindset and provide performance rights are converted into shares and are subject to a utives are restricted from dealing in those shares.
+The holding lock is alignment with shareholders.
+Disposal restrictions may be lifted when ons arising from the vesting of performance share rights (typically appl Access to dividends Executives are not entitled to receive dividends on unv Once vested, Executives are entitled to receive dividen vested performance rights during the three-year performance period. ids during the two-year holding lock.

-(1) For LTI purposes, RONA is defined as EBIT / Net operating assets.
+For LTI purposes, RONA is defined as EBIT/Net operating assets.
 Net operating assets is defined as rolling 12-month average assets including net property, plant and equipment; intangibles at NBV; current and non-current investments in associates at current carrying value; trade working capital; non-trade working capital excluding environmental provisions.